Grown Up Bologna Sandwich

 The Grown Up Bologna Sandwich

 The Grown Up Bologna Sandwich is an updated version of a classic favorite.
-I changed the bread a bit, using Texas Toast because it’s hearty enough to handle the new additions – Mozzarella, fried onion strings, avocado mayo, green leaf lettuce and Sriracha (optional, but recommended).
+I changed the bread a bit, using Texas Toast because it’s hearty enough to handle the new additions – Mozzarella, fried onion strings, avocado mayo, green leaf lettuce and Cholula (hot sauce is optional, but recommended).
 This is for the sandwich lovers.

-Did you grow up on fried bologna sandwiches?
+Did you, by chance, grow up on fried bologna sandwiches?

-I was having a conversation with my Southern blogger friend, Adam , a while back about these and we decided to have a joint bologna-sandwich-off.
+Recently, I was having a conversation with a friend of mine who also happens to be a Southern blogger, Adam Holland, about bologna sandwiches in particular.
+After some comparing and contrasting, we decided to have a joint “bologna-sandwich-off”.

 I097